castogio/castogio.github.io/content/multi_ap_coordinate_spatial_resuse.md

 Date: 2023-06-14 18:00
 Category: 802.11

-In this post, I would like to describe an interesting take on Multi-AP Coordination (MAPC) leveraging Spatial Reuse (SR).
+In this post, I would like to describe an exciting take on Multi-AP Coordination (MAPC) leveraging Spatial Reuse (SR).
 AP coordination has groups of APs communicate with each other to minimise collisions while transmitting at the same time and on the same frequency channel.
-I recently came across a scientific article by David Nunez et al. in [1], which I believe is worth understanding as it proposes an algorithm to identify coordinated AP groups and schedule transmissions of their buffered frames at the same time.
+I recently came across a scientific article by David Nunez et al. in [1], which I believe is worth understanding as it proposes an algorithm to identify coordinated AP groups and simultaneously schedule transmissions of their buffered frames.

 ## What is Spatial Reuse?

 Spatial Reuse is not a new concept in wireless communications.
-If a transmitter is “distant” enough from other transmitters on the same channel, it can consider them as background noise when communicating with its intended clients.
+If a transmitter is “distant” enough from other transmitters on the same channel, it can consider them background noise when communicating with its intended clients.
 Think about yourself speaking in English to an audience in a large garden.
 Other people can do the same 20 yards away from yours and each other’s groups if everyone agrees to be well-behaved.
-Communication is possible because sound is affected by Path Loss; the same can be applied to 802.11 wireless communication when considering a model such as the TGax model for Enterprise Scenarios [2] which takes into account the distance between the transmitter and receiver, the frequency used and the number of walls.
+Communication is possible because the sound is affected by Path Loss; the same can be applied to 802.11 wireless communication when considering a model such as the TGax model for Enterprise Scenarios [2] which considers the distance between the transmitter and receiver, the frequency used and the number of walls.
 The mathematical details are not interesting for understanding the concept, but you may appreciate how being in a harsh RF environment causing strong attenuation can reduce the reuse distance.
-The picture below shows a client station, called STA, being able to hear AP<sub>4</sub> and AP<sub>5</sub> on the same channel used by AP<sub>2</sub>
+The picture below shows a client station called STA, being able to hear AP<sub>4</sub> and AP<sub>5</sub> on the same channel used by AP<sub>2</sub>
 to which it is connected.